 Osteoarthritis is a degenerative joint disease that can cause pain, stiffness, and lameness in dogs over time.
 This disorder occurs when the protective cartilage surrounding bones erodes, causing the two uncovered surfaces to rub together painfully.

-Treatment may include medications, physical therapy exercises, or even joint replacement surgery, depending on how far it has progressed.
+Depending on its progress, treatment may include medications, physical therapy exercises, or even joint replacement surgery.
 Regardless, these options can help relieve your pup from his discomfort and loss of mobility.

 4. Hip Dysplasia